rachaelaber/dispersion/outline.md

 ## Introduction (why is dispersion important?)

-1. Mean may not capture context-dependent changes in epidemic trajectories
+1. Metrics of variability are often overlooked and useful ways to understand epidemic dynamics

-2. Metrics of variability are often overlooked and useful ways to understand epidemic dynamics
+2. Dispersion around the mean (moving window) contain information about the size and frequency of local outbreaks, which can in turn indicate X.

 2. Overdispersed incidence suggests overdispersed individual reproductive number (superspreading), demographic/environmental heterogeneity, changes in population effective reproduction number (R)
 (Mention relationship to autocorrelation?)